Promoting Fundamental British Values.

 Each year the children decide upon their class rules and the rights associated with these.
 All the children contribute to the drawing up of the rules.
 We have student councils which meet regularly to discuss issues raised from classes.
 Pupils are genuinely able to effect change within the school.
 Children have an annual questionnaire where they are able to put forward their views about the school.
 Year 6 visit the Houses of Parliament as part of their planned residential trip to London and we have good links with our local MP.

 The Rule of Law

-The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced the Federation of North Walsham Junior, Infant and Nursery Schools.
+The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced the Federation of North Walsham Infant and Junior Schools.
 Pupils are taught from an early age the rules of the school.
 Our school rules of being 'ready, respectful and safe' permeate all areas of school life and are constantly referenced; for example, on the playground, in classrooms and online.
 Pupils are taught the value and reasons behind rules and laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.

-At the Federation of North Walsham Junior, Infant and Nursery Schools, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
+At the Federation of North Walsham Infant and Junior Schools, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make informed choices, through a safe environment and an empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our e-safety, Outdoor Learning and RSHE/ PATHS lessons.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our PSHE/RSE curriculum.